On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

 \subsection{Wrapping Things Up}

-We summarize our methods for the top-$k$ ENN searching.
+We summarize our methods for the top-$k$ $\ANN$ queries in the $L_1$ metric.

 Our preprocessing on $P$ includes the following steps.
 (1) Sort all points in $P$ by their $x$-coordinates and $y$-coordinates, respectively.
 (2) Build the dynamic segment-dragging query data structure in Lemma \ref{lem:dynamic} on $P$.
 (3) Construct the data structure in Lemma \ref{lem:80}.
-The total time and space are dominated by Step (3), i.e., $O(n\log n\log\log n)$ time and $O(n\log n\log\log n)$ space.
+The total time and space are dominated by Step (3), regardless of which data structure of Lemma \ref{lem:80} is used.

-Given any uncertain query point $Q$ and any $k$, we compute $S_k(P)$ in the following steps.
+Given any query set $Q$ and any $k$, we compute $S_k(P)$ in the following steps.
 (1) Sort all points in $Q$ by their their $x$-coordinates and $y$-coordinates, respectively.
 (2) Process $Q$ as in Lemma \ref{lem:50}.
 (3) Compute a global minimum point $q^*$.
 (4) Divide the plane into four quadrants with respect to $q^*$.
-In each quadrant $R$, we find the top-$k$ ENNs of $Q$ in $P\cap R$ as follows.
+In each quadrant $R$, we find the top-$k$ $\ANN$s of $Q$ in $P\cap R$ as follows.
 Suppose $R$ is the first quadrant.
-(4.1) Find the set $\calC_1$ by Lemma \ref{lem:70}, and for each cell $C\in \calC_1$, find the ENN of $Q$ in $P\cap C$ by Lemma \ref{lem:80} and insert the point into a min-heap $H$; the point of $H$ with smallest expected distance to $Q$ is the ENN of $Q$ in $P\cap R$.
+(4.1) Find the set $\calC_1$ by Lemma \ref{lem:70}, and for each cell $C\in \calC_1$, find the $\ANN$ of $Q$ in $P\cap C$ by Lemma \ref{lem:80} and insert the point into a min-heap $H$; the point of $H$ with smallest aggregate distance to $Q$ is the $\ANN$ of $Q$ in $P\cap R$.
 (4.2) Based on $\calC_1$ and $z_1$, determine $\calC_2$ and find $z_2$.
 (4.3) The above procedure continues until we find $z_k$.
-(5) Among the found $4k$ points from all four quadrants of $q^*$ (their expected distances to $Q$ have also been computed), we report the $k$ points with smallest expected distances to $Q$ as $S_k(P)$.
-(6) Insert the above $4k$ points back to the data structure in Lemma \ref{lem:dynamic} (for answering other top-$k$ ENN queries in future).
+(5) Among the found $4k$ points from all four quadrants of $q^*$ (their aggregate distances to $Q$ have also been computed), we report the $k$ points with smallest aggregate distances to $Q$ as $S_k(P)$.
+(6) Insert the above $4k$ points back to the data structure in Lemma \ref{lem:dynamic} (for answering other top-$k$ $\ANN$ queries in future).